sfc-gh-dwilczak/tutorials/docs/clouds/azure/storage/index.md

 ??? warning "If you get an error when creating the pipe."

-    Just wait 30 seconds to a minute and try again.
+    Just wait 5-10 minutes.
 Sometimes it takes Azure a bit to update security.

 We'll load a csv file by automating the creation of the table and infering the names in the csv pipe.